franzbu/WinHammer.spoon/README.md

 run = 'layout floating'
 ```

-The file 'aerospace.toml' can stay like this; however, some additional finetuning might be beneficial, for example, you can enable the automatic start of AeroSpace at login (start-at-login = true) or determine where the cursor is positioned after moving to another space.
+No further adjustments to the file 'aerospace.toml' are necessary; still, some additional finetuning might come in handy, for example, you can enable the automatic start of AeroSpace at login (start-at-login = true) or determine where the cursor is positioned after moving to another space.

 After installing AeroSpace, the space feature can be enabled in WinHammer by adding the following option to your 'init.lua':